You are listening to the Sean Hannity Radio Show Podcast.

 But to me, the most inspiring thing was at the height of this in the moment, it really takes the neighbor helping neighbor part to make this really successful and to prevent as much death as possible.

-He can't prevent the damage, but you can help the people.
+You can't prevent the damage, but you can help the people.

 And this conversation actually took place.

-I said, Well, you know, he's blaming George W. Bush, and I'm saying, well, what about the Democratic governor and the Democratic incompetent mayor?
+And I'm saying, well, what about the Democratic governor and the Democratic incompetent mayor?

-You know, Ray, this is going to be a chocolate city naked, you know, who's eating, you know, food in a hotel and watching dead bodies float by with lion Brian Williams at an area that wasn't even flooded.
+You know, Ray, this is going to be a chocolate city naked, you know, who's eating, you know, food in a hotel and watching dead bodies float by with lion Brian Williams at an area that wasn't even flooded and how incompetent he was.

 I mean, he couldn't even keep his police department on track to stay on their job because he wasn't doing anything.

-And there's no leadership on the ground.
+And there was no leadership on the ground.

 And then I said to Reverend Jackson, Reverend, why do they have all those buses there?